- Play is 4 on 4 hockey with no goalies.

 - There are no off-sides or icing calls.

 - A defender may deflect the puck in the crease area, but the defender must do so while continuing to move through the crease area, which is defined as a box extending 4 feet in from of the goal mouth.
+Defensive players may enter the crease area if an offensive player and/or the puck occupies the crease area.

 Penalties and Loss of Possession